 For a few score of days, the Daon kept a rota of observers watching the city for signs that the regime might be preparing a counter-stroke in retaliation for his raid, but afterwards he relaxed his vigilance.
 Dempelath apparently did not want involvement with outsiders, not even to conquer them.
 Whatever evil stew the tyrant might be cooking, its power burned low and the lid stayed firm.

 The happy days rolled on.
 Two children were born to Nyav and Dittri.
 In accordance with immemorial custom, father and mother listened with extra care for each baby's first sounds, for on Ooranye you pronounce your own real name before you learn to speak.
 The boy, squirming in his cot, uttered a wheezy, gurgly "Tsritton"; the girl, four hundred days later, formed the sounds that fixed her as "Idova Sganna".

 Just one name for the boy; two names for the girl...
 Nyav felt a brief anxiety over this difference.
 Would jealousies and quarrels ensue?

-A calming thought descended: the whole wirrip-versus-forg thing had been on the way out even before the flight from Olhoav.
-It had fluidised from destiny into mere fashion; it was fashion rather than destiny which determined whether, like Lanok Ryr, one changed from one name to two, or, like Thergerer, from two names to one.
+Calm!
+The whole wirrip-versus-forg thing had been on the way out even before the flight from Olhoav.
+It had fluidised from destiny into mere fashion.
+Fashion rather than destiny had determined whether, like Lanok Ryr, one changed from one name to two, or, like Thergerer, from two names to one.
 For each type of change, motives abound, thought Nyav, and my children will choose what they like.